owenthereal/gh/README.md

 ## Upgrade

 Since gh is under heavy development, I roll out new releases often.
-Please take a look at the [CI server](https://drone.io/github.com/jingweno/gh/files) for the latest built binaries.
+Please take a look at the [built binaries](http://bit.ly/go-gh) for the latest built binaries.
 I plan to implement automatic upgrade in the future.

 To upgrade gh on OSX with Homebrew, run: